Mjz86/C_colon/mcc.md

 * note :
- a cool side effect of this is that you don't need a main function anymore to execute predictable code, its not as flexible as python style REPL, and you eventually would write a main function, but its neat.
+ a cool side effect of this is that you do not need a main function anymore to execute predictable code, its not as flexible as python style REPL, and you eventually would write a main function, but its neat.